J535D165/CoronaWatchNL/README.md

 ### Miscellaneous datasets

-This dataset shows the total number of tested people and the corresponding number of positively tested COVID-19 cases per day.
+This dataset shows the total number of tested people and the corresponding number of positively tested COVID-19 cases per week.

 | Dataset | Source | Variables |
 |---|---| --- |